-J. Committee and Association representatives will convene a Study committee to review Teachers' constitutionally protected rights of free speech and association as defined by the First Amendment to the United States Constitution and the Massachusetts Declaration of Rights, and as interpreted by the United States Supreme Court and relevant Massachusetts courts.
-These rights will be reviewed in relation to technology and social media and teachers compliance with the provision of the Danvers Public Schools Social Networking Policy and possible discipline for inappropriate use of technology with students or others, or behavior online which is unprofessional.

-K. Special Education Committee:
+- E. The Committee, consistent with past practice and policy, intends to keep its part-time positions at a minimum.
+The Committee agrees that prior to implementing any changes from its past practice and policy concerning part-time positions, it will notify and consult (not negotiate) with the Association. - F. The Committee shall vote to accept the provisions of G.L.c.
+180, section 171.
+An employee may authorize the Committee to deduct from their salary a contribution to Voice of Teachers for Education of an amount which the employee shall specify in writing.
+The Committee shall certify on the payroll the amount to be deducted by the Treasurer of the Town of Danvers.
+Such amounts shall be transmitted to the Massachusetts Teachers Association within thirty days. - G. Committee and Association representatives will convene a Study committee to review Teachers' constitutionally protected rights of free speech and association as defined by the First Amendment to the United States Constitution and the Massachusetts Declaration of Rights, and as interpreted by the United States Supreme Court and relevant Massachusetts courts.
+These rights will be reviewed in relation to technology and social media and teachers' compliance with the provision of the Danvers Public Schools Social Networking Policy and possible discipline for inappropriate use of technology with students or others, or behavior online which is unprofessional. - H. Special Education Committee: